 Environment

-Bentley has been at the forefront of reducing the environmental impact of our site for over 20 years.
-In October 2019, our focus on energy and environmental management helped to secure us the key landmark of becoming certified to PAS 2060 carbon neutral standard by the Carbon Trust.
+Bentley has been at the forefront of reducing the environmental impact of its Crewe campus for over 20 years.
+In October 2019, Bentley’s focus on energy and environmental management helped to secure the key landmark of becoming certified to PAS 2060 carbon neutral standard by the Carbon Trust.

-With a 70 year old site this has not been an overnight achievement.
-In 1999 Bentley became the first automotive site certified to ISO 14001 environmental management standard and in 2011 the Pyms Lane site was the first automotive site to achieve the ISO 50001 energy management standard.
+In 1999 Bentley became the first automotive site certified to ISO 40001 environmental management standard and in 2011 the Pyms Lane site was the first automotive campus to achieve the ISO 50001 energy management standard.

 This forward-thinking approach has been applied to all other aspects of site sustainability.
 By applying lean manufacturing principles to Bentley’s site sustainability strategy, waste has been successfully reduced in all areas – and over 1,250 of our manufacturing colleagues have been trained resulting in 20 per cent efficiency across all operations.

-This has helped to drive significant progress in environmental performance.
-Between 2010 and 2019, energy consumption has been reduced by 54 per cent per car, CO2 emissions decreased by 84 per cent, waste water by 99 per cent and VOC emissions by 36 per cent - all whilst increasing production by 156 per cent!
+This has helped Bentley drive significant progress in environmental performance.
+Between 2010 and 2019, energy consumption has been reduced by 54 per cent per car, CO2 emissions decreased by 84 per cent, wastewater by 99 per cent and VOC (Volatile Organic Compound) emissions by 36 per cent - all whilst increasing production by 156 per cent.

 By 2025 the business aims to achieve a total production environmental impact reduction of 75 per cent against 2010.

-Looking ahead, the site aims to become plastic neutral by the end of 2025, while in parallel becoming a role model for biodiversity.
+Looking ahead, Bentley aims to become plastic neutral by the end of 2025, while in parallel becoming a role model for biodiversity.
 This is an area where colleague engagement and grass roots ideas have been key.
-Since 2019, successful projects included tree-planting, water capture and initiatives such as the installation five bee hives which are now home to 300,000 Bentley bees.
+Since 2019, successful projects included tree-planting, water capture and initiatives such as the installation of 17 beehives which are now home to over a 1 million Bentley bees.